jnozzi/cocoadev.com/markdown/CheckingIfQTMovieViewIsPlaying.md

 ----

-I'd consider this code to be more correct.. the biggest problem with the code above is that if aMovie is nil then [aMovie rate] is undefined (see General/MessagingNil).
+I'd consider this code to be more correct.. the biggest problem with the code above is that if aMovie is nil then [aMovie rate] is undefined (see MessagingNil).

--(BOOL)isPlaying:(General/QTMovie *)aMovie
+-(BOOL)isPlaying:(QTMovie *)aMovie
 {
 return (aMovie != nil ? [aMovie rate] > 0.0 : NO);
 }